craflin/CDeploy/README.md

 CDeploy packages can be created in various ways:

-* directly with CMake using exported targets and CPack (which is the preferred way).
+* directly with CMake using exported targets and CPack.
 * from an external project that is built with or without CMake.
-* from an external project with self provided CMake build rules.
+* from an external project and your own CMake build rules.

 Some projects may already produce a CDeploy compatible package that just need to be renamed to match the package naming conventions.